tonylukasavage/physicalSizeCategory/README.md

-> **This is obsolete and has since been implemented by the [Titanium.Platform.Android.physicalSizeCategory](http://docs.appcelerator.com/titanium/latest/#!/api/Titanium.Platform.Android-property-physicalSizeCategory) property in Titanium.**
+> **IMPORTANT: This project is obsolete.
+This functionality has since been implemented by the [Titanium.Platform.Android.physicalSizeCategory](http://docs.appcelerator.com/titanium/latest/#!/api/Titanium.Platform.Android-property-physicalSizeCategory) property in Titanium.**

 ## physicalSizeCategory